 This website has been created to try and educate you as a consumer when buying a helmet, by providing you with all of the information you need to make the correct purchase.
 We'll try to do this by providing you with information about helmet safety, helmet technology and helmet standards.
 Primarily aimed at motorcyclists, it also covers helmets for cyclists.
 All information published on this site has been obtained from people in the helmet industry and publicly available sources.
 Links to many of those sources are provided in the Further Reading section.
 There is a lot of information contained below, but we feel it's important so please take the time to read through and digest it.

 We have not been sponsored or contracted to provide this information by any manufacturer, marketing company, or testing facility.
-Any opinions or recommendations made are our own, and are based off the information available at the time of writing (May 2021).
+Any opinions or recommendations made are our own, and are based on the information available at the time of writing (May 2021).

 When a helmet is sold, or even displayed by a retailer, there is no legal requirement to let the consumer know how well a helmet performs.
 If everyone buying a helmet bought the one offering the highest level of protection, many more lives would be saved.
 The UK's SHARP rating is the closest thing we have to a performance rating, but retailers have no obligation to display the rating along-side the helmet.
 The SHARP rating is also only for motorcycle helmets and doesn't properly factor into their rating a helmets ability to handle rotational forces (covered below).
 All of this needs to change!

-A traditional helmet consists of three layers.
+Photo by David LewisA traditional helmet consists of three layers.
 From the outside, you have the shell (this is the part you can see), you then have the EPS (expanding polystyrene) layer, and then the comfort liner which is the padded inside of the helmet.
 More modern helmets will sometimes feature layers of differing density EPS, and some will have a fourth layer between the EPS and the comfort liner to handle torque/rotational forces (more on that later).

 Let's assume you're flying through the air after a high-side and you're wearing a traditional three layer helmet.
 Your head is travelling towards a static object, in this case the ground.
 As the helmet comes into contact with the ground, the outside shell is the first thing that impacts.
 At this point the helmet begins to accelerate towards your head, in a very short space of time.
 The shell starts to break down while spreading some of that impact over a wider area thereby distributing the force over a larger section of the EPS layer.
 Your head is still moving towards the ground and it is at this point that the EPS layer starts to work.
 It absorbs and disperses the impact energy, the result being that the acceleration forces your head experiences is lower because it happens over a longer time period.
 This cushioning hopefully keeps your brain from slamming into the inside of your skull.